dpb587/bosh-log-tracer/README.md

 To visualize what BOSH is busy doing during a task.

-It's taking an after-the-fact approach at profiling by reading the debug logs and pretending it knows what BOSH was thinking while it happened.
+It's taking an after-the-fact approach at profiling by reading logs and pretending it knows what BOSH was thinking while it happened.
 You probably shouldn't fully trust the accuracy of the results.

-alpha/experiment/buggy/use-at-your-own-risk

 ## Quick Start